trevelyan/saito/README.md

+/////////////////////
+// GETTING STARTED //
+/////////////////////
+If you just downloaded Saito and want to get it running, please read our INSTALL.txt file instead of this one.
+This README contains more general information that might be useful for developers getting started.

+/////////////////////////////////
-* COMPILING VERSUS REFRESHING *
+// COMPILING VERSUS REFRESHING //
+/////////////////////////////////
 We include two files in the /lib directory that are useful for development.
-The difference is that "compile" will wipe-out the database and reset your server "options" file (i.e. resetting the wallet).
-The "refresh" script simply updates the javascript file that is produced for browsers without deleting any information on the server.
+The difference is that "compile" will wipe-out the database and reset your server "options" file.
+The "refresh" script simply updates the javascript file that is produced for browsers without deleting any information.

 ./compile  (to purge all blockchain data)
 ./refresh  (to preserve blockchain data)

-* CONFIGURATION OPTIONS *

-The configuration settings for your server will be saved in the options file in the /lib directory.
-This file will also be used as your wallet storing transaction inputs and outputs.

-If you are setting up a new server, the simplest options file is:

-{
-"server":{"host":"localhost","port":12101,"publickey":""}
-}

-This will run a server on your machine on port 12101.
-For more complex options, you can edit the options.conf file to update the defaults.

-* RUNNING SAITO *
+////////////////////
+// FOR DEVELOPERS //
+////////////////////
 Please see the INSTALL file for instructions on getting Saito running.
 Once the program is executing, you can connect to Saito through your
 browser:

 http://localhost:12101

-If you are interested in developing the application, you can find the default start page for the main server in the source code directory at:
+You can find the default start page for this webpage in our source code directory at the following location:

 lib/saito/web/index.html

 Most of the user-driven functionality is coded in optional modules that create web applications.
-Our blockchain explorer, for instance, is just a regular Saito application module (info).
-The file that controls which modules are loaded is:
+Our blockchain explorer, for instance, is just a regular Saito application module.
+The file that controls which modules are loaded by any server is:

 lib/modules/mods.js